phanumat/Documentation/getting-started/first-smartapp.rst

 When you press the *Publish* button, a *For Me* option will appear.
 Select it.
-This means that the SmartApp will only be published for your account and not be visible for everyone in the SmartThings community.
+This means that the SmartApp will only be published for your account and not be visible for everyone in the PEA HiVE community.

 .. note::